 A protocol upgrade where only previously valid transactions are made invalid, with most soft forks requiring miners to upgrade their mining software.

-Bitcoin and Ethereum's blockchains have, over the years, enacted several soft forks in order to upgrade the network, fix issues or enhance functionality, without taking the more contentious hard fork route of forcing all miners to agree on the new consensus rules, which would run the risk of splitting the network.
-A commonly known and typical example of a soft fork is the Bitcoin Segwit upgrade, which allows for block capacity increase by removing signature data from the transactions.
+blockchains have, over the years, enacted several soft forks in order to upgrade the network, fix issues or enhance functionality without taking the more contentious hard fork route of forcing all miners to agree on the new consensus rules, which would run the risk of splitting the network.
+A commonly known and typical example of a soft fork is the Bitcoin Segwit upgrade, which allows block capacity to increase by removing signature data from the transactions.